parinazn/parinazn.github.io/group.md

     <tr>
       <td><img src="{{ site.baseurl }}/imgs/pradeep_oruganti.jpg" alt="pradeep_oruganti"></td>
       <td> <b>Pradeep Sharma Oruganti (MAE PhD, Autumn 2021 - )</b> <a href="tbd">[Homepage]</a><a href="www.linkedin.com/in/pradeep-sharma-oruganti">[LinkedIn]</a> <br><br>
 Pradeep is a 5th year PhD student in Mechanical and Aerospace Engineering.
 He is advised by Dr. Qadeer Ahmed, and co-advised by Dr. Naghizadeh since Autumn 2021.
-His research in our group is on game theoretical modeling and analysis of security decision making in cyber physical systems, with applications in automative cyber security.
+His research in our group is on game theoretical modeling and analysis of security decision making in cyber physical systems, with applications in automotive cyber security.
 </td>
     </tr>
     <tr>